Playwright-FYI/playwright-workshop-101/README.md

 ## Pre-Requisites
  - Familiarity with Node.js and related ecosystem of tools and libraries.
  - Familiarity with GitHub - and a valid GitHub account.
- - Familarity with Visual Studio Code - and using VS Code Extensions.
+ - Familiarity with Visual Studio Code - and using VS Code Extensions.
  - General understanding of testing concepts and terminology.

-## About This Project

-This workshop repository is configured to use a [dev container](https://containers.dev) that sets up a development environment in a custom Docker container that can be run in the cloud (with GitHub Codespaces) or on your local device (with Docker Desktop).

-The default container is provisioned with:
- - A Node.js runtime with supporting tools & libraries
- - The Playwright test runner and browser dependencies
- - The Visual Studio Code editor with Playwright extension

-The default repository is populated with:
- - A [sample application](./app-todomvc/) that we'll be testing (with source).
- - A [Playwright project](./playwright.config.js) to start from, in building our test suite.
- - A [set of exercises](./learn-exercises/) that we'll worth through, step-by-step, for this purpose.

 Ready to get started?
 Head to the [first Learn Exercise](./learn-exercises/01-introducton.md) to get going.